 Massimo Pigliucci, Short Bio

 Prof. Pigliucci has a PhD in Evolutionary Biology from the University of Connecticut and a PhD in Philosophy from the University of Tennessee.
 He currently is the K.D.
 Irani Professor of Philosophy at the City College of New York.
-His research interests include the philosophy of science, the relationship between science and philosophy, the nature of pseudoscience, and practical philosophies of Stoicism and New Skepticism.
+His research interests include the philosophy of science, the nature of pseudoscience, and practical philosophies like Stoicism and New Skepticism.

 Prof. Pigliucci has been elected fellow of the American Association for the Advancement of Science “for fundamental studies of genotype by environmental interactions and for public defense of evolutionary biology from pseudo-scientific attack.”